 I’m lumping hotel and park tickets together since we purchased both in the same package.
 We decided to go to three parks and spent one day hanging out at the pool.

 - Day 4: Magic Kingdom

-A few newish rides, such as Frozen and Ratatouille, are more geared towards kids.
+A few newish rides, such as Frozen and Ratatouille, are more geared toward kids.
 We decided not to go to Hollywood Studios or Animal Kingdom since the feedback was that they were less kid-friendly than the other two parks.

 We did elect for the premium rooms at Pop Century, which mostly meant a better location that wasn’t as far of a walk.
 The total price for five nights at Pop Century and three days of park tickets for four people was $2,973.
-The back of napkin math says that the park tickets were about $1,250 and hotel room about $340 per night.
+The back of the napkin math says that the park tickets were about $1,250 and the hotel room about $340 per night.
 Certainly not cheap, but the on-property experience was pleasant.
-The most significant benefit was all of the transportation options that we’ll hit on below.
+The most significant benefit was the transportation options we’ll hit on below.